Reefact/antlr4-book-examples/Reefact.BookExamples.Antlr4/Chapter_09/3/1/ReadMe.md

 ﻿#### 9.3.1.
 Recovery by Scanning for Following Tokens

-This example shows what is "recovery by scanning for following tokens" and how it works.
+This example shows what is recovery "by scanning for following tokens" and how it works.

 _Remarks:_